Andres-G-Gomez/andres-g-gomez.github.io/_projects/7_project.md

 ---

 ## <u>Project Objective</u>
-Our objective was to design and train an image segmentation network to predict masks of X-ray images, aiding in the diagnosis and analysis of lung diseases.
+Our objective was to design and train an image segmentation network to predict masks of chest X-ray images, aiding in the diagnosis and analysis of lung diseases.

 <div class="container text-center">
         {% include figure.html path="assets/img/7_project/segmentation_model.jpg" title="example image" class="img-fluid d-block mx-auto w-50 w-md-75 w-lg-100" %}